outpaddling/Coding-Standards/README.md

 Instead, write software that works with the mainstream versions of all dependencies, which are installed separately.
-It's easier to maintain compatibility with mainstream libraries than to maintain your own bundled fork of each of them.
+It's easier to maintain compatibility with mainstream libraries than to maintain a bundled fork of each of them.

 3. Make the build-system package-friendly.
-If it's trivial to create a Debian package, a FreeBSD port, a MacPort, a pkgsrc packages, etc., then you'll more likely get free help from packager maintainers, so you can stay out of the software management business and focus on development.
+If it's trivial to create a Debian package, a FreeBSD port, a MacPort, a pkgsrc packages, etc., then we'll more likely get free help from packager maintainers, so we can stay out of the software management business and focus on development.
 This can be achieved very simply with a clean Makefile that respects standard build variables such as CC, CFLAGS, LDFLAGS, etc., which